 To ensure clarity and transparency Policy 1.3.9 has been revised to acknowledge the PTSD presumption for frontline or emergency response workers.
 This is the only change to Policy 1.3.9 that is being considered at this time.

 In keeping with the WCB’s Policy Consultation Policy, stakeholders are provided with an opportunity to comment on this policy change.
 The deadline to provide your comments is January 11th, 2019.

 See the attached paper “Minor Revision to Policy 1.3.9 – Psychological Injury” for further details.

 New or Amended Policies

-The WCB received four stakeholder submissions in response to the consultation.
+The WCB received two stakeholder submissions in response to the consultation.
 The Board of Directors thanks all stakeholders for taking the time to prepare feedback and participate in the policy consultation process.

-On November 23, 2017 the Board of Directors considered the stakeholder feedback and approved the final policy revisions in the following report; "Rate Setting Clarifications - Final Program Policy and Supporting Rationale".
+On March 29th, 2018, the Board of Directors considered the stakeholder feedback and approved the final policy revisions in the following report, “Noise Induced Hearing Loss – Final Program Policy and Supporting Rationale”.

 For a copy of the revised Policy click the following link; Policy 1.2.5AR2